pettik/UDEMY---California-news-grid/README.md

 <img src="homepage.png" alt="Homepage preview">

-## HOMEPAGE site looks like this 🖥️⬇️
+## ARTICLE PAGE site looks like this 🖥️⬇️
 <img src="article.png" alt="Article preview">

-## HOMEPAGE site looks like this 🖥️⬇️
+## ABOUT PAGE site looks like this 🖥️⬇️
 <img src="about.png" alt="About preview">